Boat Dive Schedule and Dive Sites

 Rediho

-Deep water currents provide this rarely visited dive site with excellent visibility and make it a good site to spot some larger marine life.
+Deep water currents provide this dive site with excellent visibility and make it a good site to spot some larger marine life.
 Probably the best chance to spot seahorses as well as eagle rays.
-Mooring depth is 15’ so the safety stop is spent hovering around numerous soft and hard corals.
-Beautiful sandy channels and steep topography gives this dive site a unique feel.
+Beautiful sandy channels and steep topography gives this dive site a unique feel, almost like floating above a steep skiing slope!
 Eagle rays, turtles, Barracuda and porcupine fish are regularly spotted here.
 One of our top dive choices.

 Playa Hulu